rmustacc/ipd/ipd/0013/README.md

 Access](https://en.wikipedia.org/wiki/Direct_memory_access)).
 Memory is
 allocated for DMA in the vast majority of hardware device drivers.
-NIC drivers and other PCIe devices call into the DMA related functions directly, while some drivers like storage HBA drivers sometimes have some of the allocations done on their behalf.
+NIC drivers and other PCIe devices call into the DMA related functions directly, while some drivers like storage HBA drivers have many of the data path allocations done on their behalf by operating system frameworks.

 To allocate and program a device with memory addresses for DMA, a device driver goes through three different steps: